consensus-shipyard/consensuslab/README.md

 ## Mission

-ConsensusLab explores fundamental problems of control, coordination, and consistency in distributed systems.
+ConsensusLab explores fundamental problems of coordination, consistency, and scalability in decentralised systems.

 ## Goals